DonMVB/aws/AWS_Assoc_SAA_C02.md

 ## 12.5.
 Collectng EC2 Stats
 - Q. An app will gather info about a hosted site on an EC2 instance, write it to S3 bucket.
 Intention is to use API calls.
 What is the most operationally efficent setup?
 - A. Grant programatic access (key, secret id) and create a supporting IAM policy which will grant access to the S3 resource.

+## 12.6.
+Prototype Cloud Storage (Added 1/11/2011)
+- Small business interested in prototyping cloud storage, but wary of cloud.
+- If Focused on cost savings:
+  - Suggest storage gateway w/ storage volume because that keeps files local and will begin to synch up to S3.
+- If focused on maintaining access to small subset
+  - Suggest sotrage gateeway cached.
+- Avoid complex VPN + S3 + Tiering options.

+## 12.7.
+Web App and Storage
+- Storage for applications that write small amounts of data, infrequently and customer is cost concious.
+  - Magnetic can work.
+Infrequent access needs to be there, major driver.

+## 12.8.
+RDS Pefrormance and Read Replicas
+- In response to questiosns about RDS performance: increate instance size, implement read replicas, implement cloud front to cache static and dynamic content.
+Answers are shaped by the focus of the question.
+- Reasons to use RR's include DB is showing memory saturation, customers are in a different region where your RDS system is.